ANT-RX/SENRIS/README.md

-# SENRIS
+# SENRIS Dashboard
-This HMI program is designed to communicate with various sensors and actuators.
-It collects the signals or values they provide and maintains a record of them, which is then stored in a database to track and analyze their behavior.
+This dashboard is designed to display data from sensors and actuators.
+It retrieves data from an API and allows users to view historical information, including several weeks of data.
+Users can also perform operations and analyses on the displayed data to gain insights into sensor behavior and system performance.